adub08/WDMX-WS2811/README.md

 	•	2 LED headers (1 of which connects directly to the WDMX module)
 	• 	Simple ardunio-compadible ISP programming

-	For More documentation please refer to
+	For More documentation please refer to Project Wiki